Skip to content

 • How much it helps or avoids helping the mesh

-Important point that causes confusion: Even the default Client role can and does rebroadcast messages when needed.
+Important point that causes confusion.
+Even the default Client role can and does rebroadcast messages when needed.
 Changing roles usually means changing how often and how aggressively a node participates.

 Why Choosing the Correct Role Matters